Essay · 7 min read

 Every SAP consultant has the same Monday morning.
 A client message.
 A production dump.
 A steering committee that wants a number.
 A junior who needs the playbook you wrote three projects ago and can't find.

-SAP Superpowers is the missing piece.
+SAP Superpowers is the laptop-side piece.
 It's an open-source Claude Code plugin that makes Claude behave like a senior SAP consultant — one who refuses to say “done” without proof, refuses to leak your client data, and refuses to let you skip a go-live gate because a VP is tired of waiting.
+Joule on the inside.
+Superpowers on the outside.
+Both necessary.

 Anatomy of a skill